-For example, the work of Thomas Mallon (Finale, Watergate) offers more insight into the scandal-plagued years of the Nixon and Reagan Administrations than anything else I’ve read.
+For example, the work of Thomas Mallon (Dewey Defeats Truman, Watergate) offers more insight into the scandal-plagued years of the Nixon and Reagan Administrations than anything else I’ve read.
 But the reigning master of American political fiction is Ward Just.
 Echo House, the eleventh of his eighteen novels, is a brilliant portrayal of three generations of Washington deal-makers.

 The real world inside the Beltway

 Every second year, the population of Capitol Hill changes a little, and every fourth often witnesses a dramatic shift in the upper reaches of the Administration.
 But the hundreds of individuals who account for these changes are a tiny fraction of the city’s population.
 Life goes on, essentially unchanged, for the hundreds of thousands of other citizens — not just the janitors, taxi drivers, housemaids, and others who constitute the city’s working class but also the bureaucrats, lawyers, journalists, lobbyists, spies, consultants, and assorted deal-makers who make government work.
 In Echo House, Ward Just drills down into the lives of three generations in a family of Washington power-brokers.
 The picture he paints is troubling even though it’s illuminating.